 When you think about investing in marketing methods, you may see marketing as just another cost for your business.

 It’s important to note that marketing isn’t a cost — it’s an investment.
 Marketing is an investment in your business’s growth and development.
-By creating a marketing budget breakdown, you’ll help your business get the most out of your investment.
+By learning how to make a marketing budget, you’ll help your business get the most out of your investment.

-How to plan a marketing budget that sets you up for success
+How to plan a marketing budget for 2021 in 6 steps

 1. Establish your sales cycle